fititnt/chatops-wg-infra/README.md

 _TODO: add the real overview (fititnt, 2018-03-03 21:53 BRT)_

 ## Important notice

+_TODO: write that we need more people who would do real usage than who do devops, since takes time for each group trying something advance they knowledge than the potencial of how provice infra setup and support (fititnt, 2018-03-11 01:50 BRT)_

 Document work done in infrastructure is easier than the other areas of the group, since we can do [Infrastrutucre as a Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code).